-As we move into summer entertaining, one of my favorite elements to add to any party is custom glassware.
+As I move into summer entertaining, one of my favorite elements to add to any party is custom glassware.
 I love planning themed cocktails for parties, and by adding a personal touch to my glasses I wow my guests with my Pinterest-worthy drinks.
-Using Cricut Premium Vinyl and a fabulous pineapple design that is included in the Martha Stewart exclusive designs in Cricut Design Space, I created a set of gold pineapple drinking glasses for an upcoming summer pool party.
+Using Cricut Premium Vinyl and a fabulous pineapple that is included in the Martha Stewart exclusive designs in Cricut Design Space, I created a set of gold pineapple drinking glasses for an upcoming summer pool party.
 Keep reading for this easy Cricut Vinyl project tutorial (and check out some of the other easy DIY party supplies that use Cricut vinyl!)

 This post and the photos within it may contain affiliate links.
 If you make a purchase through one or more of the links, I may receive a small commission at no extra cost to you.

 The NEW Cricut Premium Vinyl has been redesigned to make your DIY projects even easier to create!
 When making previous projects, sometimes using vinyl was a STRUGGLE.
 It bubbled, it didn’t cut the whole way through, or it didn’t work well with any transfer tape.
 Well, I’m happy to let you know that I’m in LOVE with the new Cricut Premium Vinyl!
 Normally I would avoid making glasses or other projects with small cuts like in the pineapple design I used.
 I couldn’t believe how different my user experience was using the new Premium Vinyl!
 The small pieces cut perfectly on the Martha Stewart Cricut Explore Air 2, and the new smooth release technology made it possible for me to weed the design in nearly one piece!
 In addition, when using Standard Grip Cricut Transfer Tape, I was amazed at how easy it was to transfer my design from the backing sheet to the glass.

 HOW TO MAKE PINEAPPLE COCKTAIL GLASSES WITH YOUR CRICUT

-In order to make your own DIY Pineapple Glasses with your Cricut, you’ll need the following supplies:
+In order to make your own DIY Pineapple Glasses with your Cricut vinyl, you’ll need the following supplies:

 –Cricut® Explore Air™ 2 Special Edition, Martha Stewart Machine Bundle (available exclusively at Michaels)